-Wilma, 89, had advanced dementia and Parkinson’s disease.
+Wilma, an 89 year old female, had advanced dementia and Parkinson’s disease.
 Wilma was non ambulatory and had to be hoisted for all transfers.
-As a result of her complex needs, getting the correct chair was difficult, but necessary to combat the recurring UTI and chest infections she suffered as a result of poor posture.
+As a result of her complex needs, getting the correct chair was difficult, but necessary in order to combat the recurring urinary tact infections (UTI’s) and chest infections from which she had suffered as a result of poor posture.

-Wilma was part of the control group during the research project which meant that she remained in her existing nursing home chair for the duration of the research whilst being monitored by the research team and occupational therapists.
+Wilma was part of the control group during the research project, this meant that she remained in her existing nursing home chair for the duration of the project, whilst being monitored by the research team and occupational therapists.

-Wilma tried the chair illustrated to the right.
-This was causing problems as she was continually sliding down the chair and falling to her right hand side which required a lot of ‘postural correction’ by caregivers.
+Wilma was seated in the chair illustrated to the right, which caused her multiple problems including continual sliding down the chair and falling to her right hand side, therefore requiring a lot of ‘postural correction’ by caregivers.
 Due to the shearing forces from constantly sliding from the chair, Wilma was developing red areas on her sacrum.
-In order to combat this, she used an extra pressure management cushion, purchased in addition to her chair, which was placed on top of the existing cushion, altering the chair dimensions.
+In order to combat this, she used an extra pressure management cushion, purchased in addition to her chair and placed on top of the existing cushion, altering the chair dimensions.

-With the knowledge and resources available to her caregivers, they transferred Wilma to another chair, and purchased alternative pressure management cushions in an attempt to improve her well-being.
+With the limited knowledge and resources available to her caregivers, they transferred Wilma to another chair and purchased alternative pressure management cushions in an attempt to improve her well-being.

-Following the 12-week trial period, a reassessment was carried out on Wilma and it was found that many of Wilma’s initial problems remained: she still fell to one side, sat in a pelvic obliquity and her feet were still unsupported.
-The fixed angle of the chair didn’t support her hip flexion which meant she was in danger of redness from ‘sacral sitting.’
-The lack of head and neck support contributed to poor posture.
+Following the 12-week trial period, a reassessment was carried out on Wilma and it was found that many of her initial problems remained: she still fell to one side, sat in a pelvic obliquity and her feet were still unsupported.
+The fixed angle of the chair didn’t support her hip flexion, meaning that she was in danger of redness from ‘sacral sitting.’
+The lack of head and neck support also contributed to poor posture.

-Had Wilma been matched with a recommended Seating Matters Chair the following benefits would be recorded:
+Had Wilma been matched with a recommended Seating Matters Chair the following benefits would be have been recorded:

-Purchase of additional cushions could have been avoided.
+Purchase of additional cushions would have been unnecessary.

 Tension and high-tone could have been reduced with adequate support.

-Functional ability could have been increased with improved posture, allowing her to spend her energy on activities, not on maintaining posture and holding her core.
+Functional ability could have been increased with improved posture, allowing her to spend more energy on activities, rather than on maintaining posture and holding her core.